RubixML/ML/README.md

 ```

 ### TF-IDF Transformer
-Term Frequency - Inverse Document Frequency is the measure of how important a word is to a document.
+Term Frequency - Inverse Document Frequency is a measure of how important a word is to a document.
 The TF-IDF value increases proportionally with the number of times a word appears in a document and is offset by the frequency of the word in the corpus.
 This Transformer makes the assumption that the input is made up of word frequency vectors such as those created by the [Count Vectorizer](#count-vectorizer).

 ##### Continuous *Only*